raunakca077/Car-Management-Application/README.md

   - Express
   - MongoDB (using Mongoose for data modeling)
   - JWT (JSON Web Token) for authentication
+  - Bcrypt for password protection

 - **Development Tools**:
   - Postman for API testing
   - Git for version control
-  - Docker (optional for containerization)

 ---